FAQ's: Your Questions Answered

 (c) Evidence of remarriage of the decedent’s spouse is admissible.

-How do I know what damages I may be entitled to?
-Call Dan Newlin Injury Attorneys today at (407) 888-8000 and see what you may be entitled to.
+How do I know what damages I may be entitled?
+Call Dan Newlin Injury Attorneys today at 800-257-1822 and see what you may be entitled.
 Some damages have to be specifically pleaded and proved in order to recover.
-Often times, the only issue that need to be argued is the extent of damages.
+Often, the only issue that needs to be argued is the extent of damages.
 Even if the defendant admits fault, they are likely to still fight to minimize their exposure.
 Consult an attorney before making any major decisions concerning wrongful death claims.
 Our firm has some of the brightest legal minds in the area of wrongful death litigation.
 We are committed to aggressively representing the survivors in their claim for wrongful death damages.
 Please call or contact us today for a free consultation.
 You pay us nothing unless we win your case, and our information is free.
 You have nothing to lose, why wouldn’t you call?